 Writers often either form original ideas or add to an existing one, such as a TV show or series; their work is then pitched to producers.
 However, this isn’t always the case.
 Sometimes, if a producer has a specific writing style or idea they’d like to create, they will commission a screenplay from a writer.

 Animation writers are often freelance, but big studios will also employ staff writers.
-An animation writer should be highly adaptable and able to quickly execute concepts for their studio or job.
+The ideal candidate for an animation writer should be highly adaptable and able to quickly execute concepts for their studio or job.
 It goes without saying that an animation writer should be creatively driven, with advanced English level and writing abilities.
 The average annual salary of an animation writer is around $73,000 USD.

 Storyboard artists, or storyboarders, take a brief from an animation writer and bring it to life through scenes or panels.
 They will create a storyboard to represent key actions that occur during a story.
 These storyboards are also used to give directors something to look off of during the animation production.
 Storyboarders often work with the crew from start to finish of the project.